samueljmello/github-actions-exercises/11-Using-Actions.md

 4. Add & commit your changes, then publish your branch.
 5. Go to your repository, and view the Actions tab to see the execution against your published branch.

-The result will be an execution that lists the contents of an empty directory, clones the repo down, and then lists the contents again (this time, with files).
+The result will be an execution that lists the contents of an empty directory, clones the repository down, and then lists the contents again (this time, with files).

 Similarly to reusable workflows, the syntax for an action is `<owner>/<repo>@<release-tag>`